dualduelgames/website2/OldProjects/SpaceGate.md

 During a chase, characters need to track their relative positions with each other.
 Make sure to include rolls for jumping gaps, climbing walls, and avoiding debris.
 You will mostly want to consider the players as a group and have them fail/succeed as a group.

 ## GM Twists
+{: .no_toc }
 Ways for the GM to mix things up.
-**Weren't you counting?** A character suddenly finds their weapon is out of ammo.
+**Weren't you counting?**
+A character suddenly finds their weapon is out of ammo.
 Or it malfunctioned.

-**Curse your inevitable betrayal\!** An NPC the players thought was on their side is discovered to be a double agent.
+**Curse your inevitable betrayal\!**
+An NPC the players thought was on their side is discovered to be a double agent.

-**Stop, or my mom will shoot\!** A civilian the players are supposed to be protecting gets in on the action.
+**Stop, or my mom will shoot\!**
+A civilian the players are supposed to be protecting gets in on the action.

+**Surprise Attack\!**
-**Surprise Attack\!** An enemy has snuck up on the players and they had no chance to detect them, but the first attack of the enemy barely misses its target.
+An enemy has snuck up on the players and they had no chance to detect them, but the first attack of the enemy barely misses its target.

-**Talk about luck.** An enemy attack hits a piece of gear instead of the character.
+**Talk about luck.**
+An enemy attack hits a piece of gear instead of the character.
 That piece of gear is damaged and will have to be repaired.

-**I went to school too\!** An enemy uses a skill that they wouldn’t be expected to have.
+**I went to school too\!**
+An enemy uses a skill that they wouldn’t be expected to have.

-**How could there be a pyramid here?** A device/structure turns out to be an ancient alien device.
+**How could there be a pyramid here?**
+A device/structure turns out to be an ancient alien device.
 It is almost magical because of how advanced it is.

-**Of course it’s that guy\!** A big baddie shows up just in time to taunt the players characters and escape.
+**Of course it’s that guy\!**
+A big baddie shows up just in time to taunt the players characters and escape.

-**What’s that buzzing?** An area is affected by an alien device making it hard to focus.
+**What’s that buzzing?**
+An area is affected by an alien device making it hard to focus.
 Everyone in the area gets \-1D6 to all rolls until the device is destroyed.

 # Basic Setting